JurgenR/aioslsk/MESSAGES.rst

 :Code: 126 (0x7E)

-*Usage*: Notify the server which branch level we are at in the distributed network
+:Usage: Notify the server which branch level we are at in the distributed network

 :Send: